Institution of Railway Signal Engineers: Headquarters

-Notable Members
+Notable members

 Elsie Louisa Winterton became the IRSE's first woman member in 1923, whilst working as a draughtswoman for the Great Western Railway.

 IRSE Licensing Scheme

 The IRSE Licensing Scheme was introduced in 1994 as a means of competence certification for people undertaking work in the railway signalling and telecommunications industry.
 Over 50 licence categories cover the design, installation, testing, maintenance and engineering management of both railway signalling and telecommunications.
 Possession of a licence (or evidence that you are working towards obtaining a licence) is essential for people who want to carry out S&T engineering work for Network Rail or London Underground.
-Network Rail and London Underground require themselves and their contractors and consultants to ensure that all S&T engineers engaged in safety-critical and safety-related work possess IRSE licences.